SebastienChauvin/paragliding-task-checker/README.md

 # paragliding-task-checker
 A very simple tool to check paragliding tasks.
+View at https://scottyob.github.io/paragliding-task-checker/

 ## Rules
 * Did you launch after the window if set